G-Research/spark-dgraph-connector/README.md

 The Dgraph data can be partitioned by predicates.
 Each partition then contains a distinct set of predicates.
 Those partitions connect only to alpha nodes that contain those predicates.
 Hence, these reads are all locally to the alpha nodes and induce no Dgraph cluster internal communication.

-Another feature of predicate partitioning is that data can be read from Dgraph in smaller chunks.
-This allows to reduce the memory footprint of Spark tasks reading large partitions.
-The size of each chunk can be set by the optional parameter `dgraph.chunkSize`.
-A good starting value is `10000` nodes.

 #### Partitioning by Uids